cjgdev/midi-markdown/docs/developer-guide/api-reference.md

 # API Reference

-This page provides auto-generated API documentation for the MIDI Markup Language implementation.
+This page provides auto-generated API documentation for the MIDI Markdown implementation.

 ## Overview

-The MML codebase is organized into several key packages:
+The MMD codebase is organized into several key packages:

 - **Parser** - Lark-based parsing and AST generation
 - **Core/IR** - Intermediate Representation layer